 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Management Approach Identify the impact and where it occurs (i.e., primary What policies, commitments, goals and targets, business operations and/or supply chain) responsibilities, resources, grievance mechanisms, Compliance of labor laws and/or projects, programs, and initiatives do you have to manage the material topic?
 Indicate involvement in the impact (i.e., caused by the It is the policy of the company to have a sound organization or linked to impacts through its business worker-management relationship as a key relationship) ingredient to the long-term sustainability of the operation of the Company.
 What are the Risk/s Identified?
 Management Approach Identify risk/s related to material topic of the The Company has fair labor practices which organization avoids adversarial relationship between labor and Unionized organization management.
 What are the Opportunity/ies Identified?
-Management Approach Identify the opportunity/ies related to material topic The Company has sound labor-management of the organization practices to ensure employees productivity and Lower turn-over of personnel, greater efficiency and higher productivity and growth. satisfaction which generally contributes to economic growth and development and increase in efficiency within the organization.
+Management Approach Identify the opportunity/ies related to material topic The Company has sound labor-management of the organization practices to ensure employees productivity and satisfaction which generally contributes to